We aim to provide you with the highest quality patient care. To do this, we must keep records about you and the care we provide for you.

 The legal basis for the processing of data for these purposes is that the NHS is an official authority with a public duty to care for its patients, and the management of the health or social care systems and services.

-If we need to use your personal information for any reason beyond those stated above, we will discuss this with you.
 You have the right to ask us not to use your information in this way.
 However, there are exceptions to this which are listed to below.

 - The public interest is thought to be of greater importance for example:

 - If a serious crime has been committed

 - If there are risks to the public or our staff

 - We have a legal duty, for example registering births, reporting some infectious diseases, wounding by firearms and court orders.

 - We need to use the information for medical research.
 We have to ask permission from the Confidentiality Advisory Group (appointed by the NHS Health Research Authority)